top of page

 LOCATION Fulham, London, UK

-PROGRAMME Refurbishment and remodelling of the Grade II listed Fire Station to accommodate private offices, co-working, breakout spaces and cafe
+PROGRAMME Refurbishment of ground, first and second floors to accommodate private offices, co-working, breakout spaces and cafe

 PHOTOGRAPHY EcadPhotography & Chris Bellamy